 FIDI is a Belgium-based international organisation, established to promote the ‘Agent to Agent’ concept in international removals.
 Our membership of FIDI offers clients assurance of financial stability and quality service.
 This organisation developed and supervises the FAIM Quality Control programme.
 Based on the ISO principle, FAIM is an industry-specific quality initiative, providing a recognised standard for removals companies worldwide.
-New Zealand Van Lines is proud to have been the First company in the New Zealand Removals Industry to have attained accreditation, through its Wellington Head Office, a further illustration of our commitment to quality.
+New Zealand Van Lines is proud to have been the First company in the New Zealand Removals Industry through its Wellington Head Office to have attained this accreditation, a further illustration of our commitment to quality.

 Headquartered in London with approximately 200 shareholders comprising the finest independent moving companies around the world.
 Founded in 1987 OMNI has as its fundamental criteria the requirement for excellence, ethics, financial security and professionalism.
 New Zealand Van Lines is proud to be New Zealand’s only founding member.
 Our Chairman, Mr Errol Gardiner, is a past director of OMNI.